ovh/docs/pages/bare_metal_cloud/dedicated_servers/mail_sending_optimization/guide.en-gb.md

 ### Configure the SPF record <a name="spfrecord"></a>

-If you are using a dedicated infrastructure (e.g. a dedicated server, VPS, Public Cloud instance or Hosted Private Cloud VM), the optimal SPF record is: `v=spf1 ip4:server_ipv4 ~all`.
+If you are using a dedicated infrastructure (e.g. a dedicated server, VPS, Public Cloud instance or Hosted Private Cloud VM), the optimal SPF (Sender Policy Framework) record is: `v=spf1 ip4:server_ipv4 ~all`.
 Please remember to replace 'server_ipv4' with your server's IPv4 address.

 > [!primary]
 >
 > The symbol before **all** is very important:
 >
 > - `+`: accept
-> - `-`: do not accept
+> - `-`: reject
 > - `~`: soft fail
 > - `?`: neutral
 >

-For further information on the SPF record, refer to the following page: <http://www.open-spf.org/>.

-You can go even further by configuring the SPF record of a specific domain, or by specifying an IPv6 address.
-You can find out how to do this in our guide to [adding an SPF record](/pages/web_cloud/domains/dns_zone_spf).
+You can go even further, by configuring the SPF record for a specific domain name, or by using the IPv6 address.
+To understand SPF registration, please refer to our guide on [configuring an SPF](/pages/web_cloud/domains/dns_zone_spf) record.

 ### Configure the DKIM record

-By configuring the DKIM (DomainKeys Identified Mail) record, you add extra protection to prevent your emails from getting marked as spam.
-In simple terms, the DKIM is a signature that enables the sender’s domain to be authenticated.
+The DKIM (DomainKeys Identified Mail) record is used to sign emails to avoid spoofing them.
+This signature works on the principle of a private key/public key pair, allowing the sender domain to be authenticated.

-The authentication is carried out by a DKIM key that needs to be added in your DNS zone.
-There are different generators for DKIM keys, including: <http://dkimcore.org/tools/keys.html>.
-Please follow the instructions listed on your chosen generator website.
+For more information, see our guide to [configuring a DKIM](/pages/web_cloud/domains/dns_zone_dkim) record.

+### Configure DMARC record

+DMARC (Domain-based Message Authentication, Reporting and Compliance) is a security standard that relies on the two methods of SPF and DKIM email security.
+The arguments in the DMARC record guide the recipient on how to handle emails, depending on the SPF and/or DKIM result.
+An email address can be defined in the DMARC record, which will receive a report on authentication failures.

+For more information, see our guide to [configuring a DMARC](/pages/web_cloud/domains/dns_zone_dmarc) record.

 ### Configure the reverse IP <a name="reverseip"></a>